American Constitution Society

-The American Constitution Society (ACS) is a progressive legal organization with over 200 chapters across American law schools.
+The American Constitution Society (ACS) is a progressive legal organization.
+ACS was created as a counterweight to, and is modeled after, the Federalist Society, and is often described as its progressive counterpart.

+ACS hosts conferences, sponsors chapters of law students and practicing attorneys, engages in education projects, and advocates for progressive judicial nominations.

-Founded in 2001 following to the U.S. Supreme Court decision Bush v.
+Founded in 2001 following the U.S. Supreme Court decision Bush v.
 Gore, ACS is headquartered in Washington, D.C.
-The organization promotes and facilitates discussion and debate of progressive public policy ideas and issues, providing forums for legal scholars, lawmakers, judges, lawyers, public policy advocates, law students, and members of the media.
-ACS reports that it has approximately 200 law school student chapters and 40 lawyer chapters around the country.
-The group's stated mission is to "promote the vitality of the U.S. Constitution and the fundamental values it expresses: individual rights and liberties, genuine equality, access to justice, democracy and the rule of law."
+Former Democratic U.S. Senator Russ Feingold served as the organization's president from 2020 to 2025.

+The group's stated mission is "to support and advocate for laws and legal systems that redress the founding failures of our Constitution, strengthen our democratic legitimacy, uphold the rule of law, and realize the promise of equality for all, including people of color, women, LGBTQ+ people, people with disabilities, and other historically excluded communities."

-History
+History and leadership

-ACS was created as a counterweight to, and is modeled as a parallel to, the Federalist Society, and is often described as its progressive counterpart.

-The American Constitution Society was founded in 2001 by Peter Rubin, a Georgetown Law School professor who served as counsel to Al Gore in the legal battle over the 2000 election.
+The American Constitution Society was founded in 2001 by Peter J. Rubin, a jurist who served as counsel to Al Gore in the legal battle over the 2000 election.
 The group was originally known as the Madison Society for Law and Policy.
 The organization was formed as a counterweight to the conservative Federalist Society.
 It was founded in order to build a network of progressive lawyers and foster new avenues of progressive legal thought.
 ACS received its initial funding from the William and Flora Hewlett Foundation.
 The Democracy Alliance lists ACS as a recommended funding recipient.